yousaiditchewie/yousaiditchewie-v2/src/pages/blog/what-musicians-need-to-know-about-taxes.md

 ## 3. Don’t be late

-April 15, 2020 is a Wednesday, and it’s rapidly approaching.
+Thanks (or no thanks) to COVID-19, taxes are now due in July 15, 2020.
+It's a Wednesday, and it’s rapidly approaching.
 If you know you’re going to owe money for your taxes when you file them, save up some money ahead of time, so it’s less of a financial burden.
+You can also use that CARES Act stimulus check for your taxes.

-Another benefit of tax software is that you can line up all of your tax information, know what you'll owe (or get back), and save your progress to file later.
+Bringing it back to tax software, another benefit is that you can line up all of your tax information, know what you'll owe (or get back), and save your progress to file later.
 This gives you a great picture of what you need to save up without having to write a check immediately.
 It also saves you from needing to run out for a postage stamp.

 ## Musicians affected by the 2020 Nashville Tornado: